madnuttah/unbound-docker/doc/DETAILS.md

 * If you see the warning `unbound[1:0] warning: unbound is already running as pid 1`, `docker-compose down && docker compose up -d` will remove the PID and the warnings in the log.

-* This is no issue but rather something good, it means that Unbound is using DNSSEC and is receiving cryptographic keys:
+* This is no issue but rather something good, it means that Unbound is using DNSSEC:

 > `... unbound[0:1] info: generate keytag query _ta-4f66.
 NULL IN`